Dorsa-Arezooji/EEG-Fractal-Analysis/README.md

 # EEG-Fractal-Analysis
-A MATLAB script for fractal analysis of EEG signals
+A MATLAB script for fractal analysis and visualization of EEG signals

+## Application
+*
 ## Data

 ## EEG Preprocessing